 When it comes to deciding the fixed-blade knife that best suits your needs, it is important to consider the knife’s tang.
 As we mentioned earlier, fixed-blade knives are composed of a single piece of steel.
 The part that extends from the handle is the blade, and the portion that extends down into the handle is called the tang.

 Partial Tang: Other than the full tang, the other major category of knife tang is the partial tang.
 Generally around 3/4 the length of the handle, the partial tang is inserted into the handle and may either be secured with fasteners or epoxy.
 The partial tang is almost always considered to be inferior to the full tang, but this is not always the case.
 As with every tool, the best tool for the job will always depend on the intended purpose of the tool and if it is being used in-line with this purpose.

-Stick Tang or Narrow Tang: A narrow-tang knife consists of a thin piece of steel that is secured to the handle.
-A narrow tang is usually considered to be inferior to a full-tang blade, and many show and budget knives use narrow tang blades.
+Stick Tang or Narrow Tang: A narrow-tang knife consists of a thin piece of steel that is secured to the handle often with a bolt or threaded pommel.
+A narrow tang is usually considered to be inferior to a full-tang blade, and many budget fixed blade knives use narrow tang blades.
 These knives, while capable when used sporadically for their intended purposes, tend to come with a risk of breakage at the handle when used in very heavy circumstances.

 Push Tang: A push tang is a narrow tang that extends about halfway down the length of the handle.
 It gets its name because the tang is inserted by pushing it into a hollow portion in the blade, which is then secured with epoxy.
 Many kitchen knives have push tangs, and if you’ve ever had the tang separate from the handle, you know exactly what one looks like.
 Push tangs have an inferior reputation versus full tang or even narrow/stick tang blades, mainly because they are secured to the blade with an adhesive instead of secured with fasteners.
 Push tangs are considered a type of partial tang, but generally, knives labeled as “partial tang” will have slightly longer tangs than push tangs but have handles constructed in almost identical manners.